Two-Thirds of U.S. adults get their news from social media, according to the Pew Research Center, and many of us are no exception.

 1. Either click News Feed on the left-hand side of the Facebook Desktop site, then Edit Preferences, OR, hit your settings and choose News Feed Preferences.

 2. Once there, choose “Prioritize who to see first.”
 You can only choose 30 people and pages at this time, so choose carefully.

 3. Select people and pages that you would like to see first.
-I found it helpful to choose “Pages Only” to take me to the list of pages I like so that I could choose the news organizations I wanted to see first.
+We find it helpful to choose “Pages Only” so we can see the list of pages and news organizations we want to see first.

 If you have additional questions you’d like us to cover in future blog posts, videos, or our free monthly webinars, let us know here.